Without data analysis, BI is pointless

 Recognize the talents

 But what makes someone a good data analyst or a data scientist, if you will?
 Someone who has occasionally thrown together a dashboard using Power BI is not one, according to Abramse.
 “A good data analyst is someone who provides relevant new insights on a regular basis.
-These insights are based on reliable data, can be applied quickly and are aimed at improving or speeding up processes or increasing profits or quality.
+These insights are based on reliable data, can be applied quickly, and are aimed at improving or speeding up processes or increasing profits or quality.
 A good data scientist uncovers what is invisible to everyone, but very important to know, such as patterns, causal relationships and correlations, for example.”

 Recognize the weak brothers

 Some say that one-eyed is king in the land of the blind.
 According to both gentlemen, customers are not to blame.
-They also just want to do something with BI, AI or big data analytics, create a BI roadmap or build a cool dashboard.
+They also just want to do something with BI, AI or big data analytics, create a BI roadmap, or build a cool dashboard.
 That need is legitimate and we respect it.
 Van Beek: “Organizations have sometimes had disappointing experiences with BI and data analyses.
-The weak brothers, who you encounter in every profession, are partly responsible for the idea that BI yields too little return.
-That’s why I think we need to train our BI consultants, BI managers and business managers much better and feed them with inspiring ideas.
+The weak brothers, whom you encounter in every profession, are partly responsible for the idea that BI yields too little return.
+That’s why I think we need to train our BI consultants, BI managers, and business managers much better and feed them with inspiring ideas.
 In this sense, we bear a heavy responsibility, but we don’t experience it as such.”

 Avoid the pitfall of bias

 So how do you conduct a proper data analysis, an approach that you can also justify?
 Abramse: “In simple terms, you link different data sources to the various types of business questions and then look for a data analysis technique that works best.
-That sounds simple, but in reality it is a continuous process of convergence and divergence along different axes.
+That sounds simple, but in reality, it is a continuous process of convergence and divergence along different axes.
 Compare it to the shape of a cut diamond.
 The key here is not to work too fast towards the solution.
 People often already have a solution in mind and then look for the data to go with it.
 They are only looking for confirmation.
 Bias is a big pitfall.”

 Always leave room for rebuttal